apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 | Disk I/O| Host| virtio| Gofer| virtio|
 | Network I/O| Host + veth| tc + veth| netstack| tap + virtio-net

-There have also been comparisons made among different implementations of Container Engines, such as Containerd and CRI-O<sup>[3][5]</sup>.
-However, it is beyond the scope of this article and the part is left for you to explore.
+Additionally, some have analyzed how container engines like Containerd and CRI-O differ in their approach<sup>[3][5]</sup>.
+These comparisons, however, are beyond the scope of this discussion and are left for curious readers to investigate further.

-## How K8s+containerization affect databases
+## How K8s and containerization impact databases

-Containerization has many positive impacts on databases.
-For example, it simplifies the deployment and management of databases, provides a standardized isolated runtime environment for databases, enables easy deployment and flexible migration of databases in different complex environments, and offers more standardized and convenient version management for databases.
-Moreover, with the support of K8s, various roles and components within a database can be flexibly and organically orchestrated together.
+Containerization brings a host of benefits to databases.
+It streamlines the process of deploying and managing databases, offering a uniform and isolated runtime environment.
+This technology facilitates the effortless deployment and agile migration of databases across diverse and complex settings, while also providing a more standardized and user-friendly approach to version control.
+Furthermore, with the backing of K8s, the various roles and components within a database can be seamlessly and dynamically integrated.

 ### The challenges containerization presents databases

-However, K8s+containerization also brings forth numerous challenges for databases, which are closely related to the inherent characteristics of databases.
-Unlike typical stateless applications, databases possess the following characteristics:
+However, the combination of K8s and containerization brings forth numerous challenges for databases, stemming from the very nature of how databases operate.
+In contrast to the usual stateless applications, databases are characterized by:

-1. Databases are complex applications with multiple roles.
+1. Databases are intricate applications with multiple roles.

-   A complete database consists of various roles.
-For example, in a MySQL primary-secondary configuration, there are two MySQL containers, one serving as the primary and the other as the secondary.
-These roles are not equivalent, and it is crucial to express this asymmetrical relationship correctly.
-Additionally, managing these roles correctly during operations such as creation, restart, deletion, backup, and high availability is essential.
-Fundamentally, this involves interdependent data states between containers, and both containers and K8s currently lack a well-abstracted and resolved solution for handling such dependencies.
+   A fully-fledged database consists of various roles, each with a specific function.
+For example, in a MySQL primary-secondary structure, there are two MySQL containers, one serving as the primary and the other as the secondary.
+These roles are distinct and expressing their unequal relationship accurately is vital.
+Additionally, it's critical to manage these roles correctly during operations such as creation, restart, deletion, backup, and high availability.
+At the core of this is the interplay of data states across containers, and both containers and K8s currently lack a well-abstracted and resolved solution for handling such interdependencies.

-2. Databases require high levels of data persistence and consistency.
+2. Databases demand robust data persistence and consistency.

-   Databases have stringent requirements for storage, and simple containerization alone cannot fulfill the needs of a production-level workload.
-Additional components such as Container Storage Interface (CSI) and PersistentVolume are necessary.
-The choice of storage also impacts the available operations for the database.
-For example, cloud disks offer high durability, snapshot backup functionality, and the ability to attach and detach from different compute nodes, which are beneficial for database backup, recovery, and high availability.
-However, on local disks, such options may be limited.
-For instance, when a node failure occurs, a data replica may be permanently lost, making high availability more challenging, and the backup may be limited to physical/file-based or logical backups.
-Different storage solutions correspond to varying levels of persistence and different database architectures.
+   They have exacting storage requirements that cannot be met by containerization alone, necessitating additional components like the Container Storage Interface (CSI) and PersistentVolume for production-level workloads.
+The choice of storage medium also dictates the range of operations a database can perform.
+For instance, cloud disks provide high durability, snapshot backup capabilities, and the flexibility to attach or detach from various computing nodes, which are beneficial for database backup, restore, and ensuring high availability.
+In contrast, these features may be limited on local disks.
+For example, in the event of a node failure, a data replica could be irretrievably lost, posing a significant challenge to maintaining high availability, and backup options might be confined to physical or file-based, or logical backups.
+Different storage solutions offer varying degrees of persistence and support different database architectures.

-3. Databases have high performance requirements.
+3. Databases are powerhouses that need to perform at top speed.

-   Databases have diverse performance demands.
-If these demands are categorized based on CPU, memory, network, and storage, there are CPU + storage I/O intensive OLAP products like ClickHouse and Greenplum.
-There are also memory + network I/O intensive databases like Redis and in-memory databases.
-Furthermore, there are CPU + storage I/O intensive databases like MySQL, PostgreSQL, and other traditional OLTP databases.
-Additionally, even within the same database process, the resource requirements can vary significantly depending on the query scenario.
+   They come with a variety of performance needs that can be sorted into categories like CPU, memory, network, and storage.
+For instance, when it comes to handling massive data analysis, products like ClickHouse and Greenplum are heavy on CPU and storage I/O. On the flip side, databases such as Redis and those that store everything in memory are more demanding on memory and network I/O. Then there are the classic workhorses like MySQL and PostgreSQL, which are traditional OLTP databases that also lean heavily on CPU and storage I/O. What's more, even within a single database, the thirst for resources can shift dramatically based on the type of query being run.

-4. Databases have security requirements.
+4. Databases come with their own set of security needs.

-   Data stored in databases is typically critical and sensitive, hence there are specific requirements for environment isolation, data access control, and audit logging.
+   The data stored in databases is often of high importance and confidentiality, which is why they demand stringent measures for environment isolation, data access control, and audit logging.

-In summary, running databases on containers+K8s poses significant challenges for both the databases and the containers+K8s.
-Databases need to adapt to the transient nature of containers, floating IPs, frequent updates to the underlying infrastructure, and complex performance environments.
-On the other hand, containerization and Kubernetes face challenges such as introducing roles, managing states and data dependencies between containers, meeting demanding performance requirements, and ensuring compliance with comprehensive security systems.
+To wrap it up, when it comes to running databases on the combined platform of containers and K8s, both the databases themselves and the container+K8s system face a slew of tough hurdles.
+Databases have to be flexible enough to handle the fleeting lifecycle of containers, floating IPs, constant upgrades to their underlying infrastructure, and the complexities of performance in various environments.
+Meanwhile, containerization and K8s must tackle issues like introducing roles, keeping track of states and how data is interlinked across containers, living up to high performance expectations, and staying in line with robust security measures.

-Regarding the aforementioned points 1, 2, and 4, KubeBlocks has developed comprehensive solutions.
-If you're interested, you can visit kubeblocks.io for more information.
-Now, let's get back to the subject of this article.
-The following sections provide a deeper analysis of the impact of containerization on database performance.
+In light of the previously mentioned aspects 1, 2, and 4, KubeBlocks has crafted a set of thorough solutions.
+For those curious, additional details can be found at http://kubeblocks.io.
+Now, returning to the main focus of our discussion, the subsequent parts of this article will delve into a more detailed examination of how containerization affects database performance.

-### How K8s+containerization affect the performance of databases
+### How K8s and containerization affect database performance

-As mentioned above, the performance of databases is primarily influenced by factors such as CPU, memory, storage, and network.
-This part will analyze the impact of K8s and containerization on database performance in relation to these factors.
-While certain scheduling and affinity policies within K8s can potentially affect performance, these policies are not directly related to containerization and are therefore beyond the scope of this discussion.
+As previously noted, database performance hinges on key elements like CPU, memory, storage, and network.
+This section delves into how K8s and containerization might sway database performance with respect to these elements.
+It's worth mentioning that while K8s has certain scheduling and affinity strategies that could influence performance, these strategies are not inherently tied to containerization and are therefore beyond the scope of this discussion.

-The following sections will provide an overview of the impact of containerization on application performance, including databases, from the perspectives mentioned above.
-These sections have compiled industry research papers and test data from recent years and will analyze some of the test data and identify reasons and inconsistencies.
-Additional tests are also conducted to address certain scenarios that were lacking, such as the impact of K8s Container Network Interface (CNI) on network performance.
+The upcoming sections will delve into how containerization affects the performance of applications, particularly databases, from the previously mentioned viewpoints.
+These sections gathered a wealth of industry research papers and recent test results to dissect and understand the underlying causes and discrepancies in the data.
+Extra tests are also carried out to fill in the gaps, focusing on specific areas that were previously overlooked, like how K8s' Container Network Interface (CNI) influences network efficiency.

 #### CPU

 Test server: Quad-Core Hyper Thread 4 Intel Core i5-7500, 8GB RAM, 1TB disk, Ubuntu 18.04 LTS.

-Test scenario: The data and test scenarios here are based on the paper<sup>[1]</sup>.
-Case 1 involves performing prime number calculations using sysbench with a concurrency of 4.
-The reported metric is the number of events per second.
-This scenario represents a pure computational workload where almost all instructions run in the user space, and syscalls can be ignored.
-Therefore, in theory, the performance of different container technologies should be similar.
+Test scenario: The experimental data and scenarios presented here draw from the study detailed in paper<sup>[1]</sup>.
+In Case 1, prime number computations are executed using sysbench with four concurrent threads.
+The performance is measured by the number of events processed each second.
+This test case is designed to simulate a purely computational workload, with the majority of operations occurring in user space, making syscalls negligible.
+Consequently, it is expected that performance across various container technologies would be similar in theory.

-Test results: The CPU performance of various containers is similar.
-Compared to bare metal, the performance degradation in other scenarios is around 4%.
+Test results: The CPU performance across different containers shows negligible differences, with a modest performance dip of approximately 4% when compared to running on bare metal systems.

-Analysis: This 4% performance degradation is likely caused by Cgroup's CPU limitations.
-When the Sysbench concurrency equals the number of Hyper Threads, the probability of being throttled by Cgroup is significant.
-When a Cgroup throttle occurs, the process is forced to wait for a jiffy (10 ms).
-Cgroup calculates resource allocation based on jiffies, not seconds, so it is almost impossible for a 4 vCPU container to reach 400% utilization.
-Some loss is expected, and the frequency of throttling can be found in the cpu.stat file in the Cgroup.
+Analysis: The observed 4% drop in performance is likely due to the CPU restrictions imposed by Cgroup.
+When the number of concurrent processes in Sysbench matches the number of Hyper Threads, there's a significant chance of Cgroup throttling.
+In such cases, the process must wait for a jiffy (10 ms) due to the throttle.
+Cgroup allocates resources based on jiffies rather than seconds, making it nearly impossible for a container with 4 vCPUs to achieve 400% utilization.
+Some performance loss is expected, and the frequency of this throttling can be tracked in the cpu.stat file within the Cgroup.

 <img src='https://kubeblocks.io/images/CPU-performance-Sysbench-benchmark.png'  alt="CPU performance (Sysbench benchmark)"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 7.
 CPU performance (Sysbench benchmark) (Xingyu Wang 2022)</div>

-Test scenario: Video decoding using Davi1d, with video sizes around several hundred MB.
-In this test, there are a significant number of syscalls due to the need to read data from the disk.
-Syscalls can have some impact on application performance.
+Test scenario: Video decoding is performed using Davi1d, and the video files are several hundred megabytes in size.
+This test involves a considerable amount of syscalls because it's necessary to read data from the disk.
+These syscalls can affect the performance of the application to some extent.

-Test results: runc and kata-qemu experience a loss of approximately 4%, similar to the prime number test results. gVisor-ptrace has a loss of 13%, while gVisor-KVM performs on par with bare metal.
+Test results: The performance of runC and Kata-QEMU shows a decline of around 4%, which aligns with the outcomes observed in the prime number tests. gVisor-ptrace exhibits a more significant performance drop of 13%, whereas gVisor-KVM delivers performance that matches that of a bare-metal setup.

 Analysis: Video decoding involves sequential reading, and Linux has read-ahead optimization for sequential reads.
-Therefore, the majority of I/O operations directly read data from the page cache. runc is primarily influenced by Cgroup limitations, while the other three solutions are more affected by the syscall implementation.
-The paper does not further analyze the differences between gVisor-ptrace and gVisor-KVM. gVisor uses gofer for file system operations, and gofer has its own cache strategy.
-Further analysis may need to focus on gVisor's syscall implementation and cache strategies.
+Therefore, the majority of I/O operations directly read data from the page cache.
+RunC is primarily constrained by Cgroup limitations, while the other three solutions are more affected by how syscalls are executed.
+The paper does not further analyze the differences between gVisor-ptrace and gVisor-KVM. gVisor employs a component called gofer for file system operations, which comes with its unique caching approach.
+Further analysis may need to focus on gVisor's syscall processes and its caching mechanisms.

 <img src='https://kubeblocks.io/images/CPU-performance-Dav1d-benchmark.png'  alt="CPU performance (Dav1d benchmark)"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 8.
 CPU performance (Dav1d benchmark) (Xingyu Wang 2022)</div>